orbeon/orbeon-forms-doc/form-runner/advanced/buttons-and-processes/syntax.md

 Running a single action might be useful, but it is much more useful to combine actions.
 This means that you must be able to:

-- specify which actions run and in which order
+- specify which actions to run and in which order
 - decide what to do when they succeed or fail
 - decide how to associate them with buttons